Joyce Karlin Fahey

 Joyce Ann Karlin Fahey (born January 5, 1951) is an American lawyer and politician.
 She served as both a federal prosecutor and a Los Angeles County Superior Court judge.
 She is known for having sentenced Soon Ja Du, the merchant who killed 15 year old Latasha Harlins with a fatal shot to the back of her head, to only five years' probation and 400 hours of community service, with no jail time.
-The sentence was widely condemned, including by the LA County District Attorney and black community leaders in Los Angeles, and has been cited by some as a catalyst for the 1992 Los Angeles riots.
+The sentence was widely condemned, including by the LA County District Attorney and black community leaders in Los Angeles, and is regarded as a catalyst for the 1992 Los Angeles riots.

 Early life and education

 Karlin was born in Caracas, Venezuela.
 During her childhood, Karlin lived in several countries including Italy, Germany and Argentina.
 She is fluent in English and Spanish.
 Her family moved to Chicago.
 Karlin received a degree from the Loyola University Chicago School of Law in 1974.
+She is Jewish.